How to insure your home against fire damage

 Compare home insurance

-You can protect your home against fire damage by taking out buildings insurance and contents insurance with MoneySuperMarket’s home insurance comparison service.
+You can protect your home against fire damage by taking out buildings and contents insurance with MoneySuperMarket’s home insurance comparison service.
 By providing details about yourself and your home, you can search for suitable insurance options that will give you peace of mind.